ktg5/H370-HD3-Hackintosh-OC/README.md

 First, you'll want to mount the EFI on your macOS drive and install the latest Opencore release from [here](https://github.com/acidanthera/OpenCorePkg/releases).
 Make sure to remove all the files in /Kexts, /Drivers (BUT LEAVE "OpenRuntime.efi", THIS COMES FROM ONLY THE LATEST OPENCORE RELEASE AND GETS UPDATED).

 Second, copy the files from this repo into your Opencore installation.
 Make sure to include the config and delete the dummy config stored in your Opencore installation.
+Also you'll have to run [CorpNewt's GenSMBIOS application](https://github.com/corpnewt/GenSMBIOS) because all strings in `PlatformInfo/Generic` are all set to blank MAY cause issues when using services like iMessage and other iCloud services on your system.

 Lastly, test it out for yourself and enjoy!